How I spent my Sunday.

 Eating from your garden is good practice for the future when healthy food may be in short supply.
 This, inevitably,will require us to learn knew skills and explore dishes and cuisines we may not have tried before.

-The first lesson yesterday morning comes from 'Bushy' at the Mullumbimby Community Garden: I was wandering around, looking at composting bins - as you do, when I came across a young man busy in the outdoor kitchen.
-It was pretty early so I was curious what he was doing.
-He was making something I have neither cooked nor eaten before - pickled Korean vegetables 'Kimchi'.
+The first lesson this Sunday morning comes from 'Bushy' at the Mullumbimby Community Garden: I was wandering around, looking at composting bins - as you do, when I came across a young man busy in the outdoor kitchen.
+It was pretty early so I was curious what he was doing as I couldn't smell any toast and coffee!
+He was making something I had neither cooked nor eaten before - pickled Korean vegetables 'Kimchi'.
 He explained that there was a glut of radishes, collard greens and lantern chillies in the garden - so with lots of garlic and ginger from the garden he was in the process of making this fermented pickle.
 He found it delicious and ate it all the time.
 He then carefully explained his recipe and showed me how to make it.

 KIMCHI-Korean chilli-pickled cabbage/vegetables